vvigilante/antialiased-cnns-keras/README.md

 If you wish to add more example architectures or more pre-trained weights, you are welcome!

 Run antialiasing.py for testing the BlurPool layer alone.
+From senet_lpf import SENET for using the senet-lpf model.